 USES ONLY 2 EASY STITCHES!

-This easy throw pattern only uses 2 easy stitches the single crochet (sc) and double crochet (dc).
-If you are a beginner to crochet this would be a good blanket to start with if you want something a bit challenging.
-It is not overly hard but will challenge you if you are new which is always a good thing in my book.
+This easy throw pattern only uses two easy stitches the single crochet (sc) and double crochet (dc).
+If you are a beginner to crochet, this would be a good blanket if you want something a bit challenging than a single crochet blanket.
+It is not overly hard but will challenge you if you are new, which is always a good thing in my book.
 Ready to get started on this fast crochet throw?
 Yay!
 I hope you like it!

-I also wanted to mention that you can grab the PDF version of the Alissa Throw in my shop Yarn Mamas.
-It includes instructions, pictures and a stitch chart.
+I also wanted to mention that you can grab the PDF crochet pattern version of the Alissa Throw in my shop Yarn Mamas.
+It includes instructions, pictures, and a stitch chart.
 Click Here to get it for a low price of $3.